-1.17.
+1.18.
 Articles L.111-40, L.321-1 and L.321-6 of the French Energy Code entrust RTE with the operation of the electricity transmission system and, as such, the development, construction and operation of regulated interconnectors.
-Private investors can thus only construct and operate an interconnector within the context of an exemption, as provided for in Article 17.

-1.18.
+1.19.
 The Regulation permits CRE, as the concerned NRA for France to, in agreement with the relevant concerned NRA, exempt new interconnectors from relevant legal provisions as provided for by the Article 17 of the Regulation.